Atiba Jefferson

-Atiba Jefferson (born November 30, 1976) is an American photographer and skateboarder.
+Atiba Jefferson (born July 2, 1976) is an American photographer and skateboarder.

 Photography career

 Jefferson has photographed skateboarding extensively for over 20 years, working for skate magazines such as Slap, Thrasher, Juxtapoz, Transworld, and many others.
-Atiba is currently a staff photographer for Thrasher Magazine.
+Jefferson is currently a staff photographer for Thrasher Magazine.
 In addition to skateboarding photography, Jefferson works as a commercial photographer shooting portraiture and lifestyle advertisements for clients such as the NBA, Nike, and many others.
 In addition to skateboarding photography, Jefferson has an interest in basketball and music photography.
+He is also part owner of the American Football House.

-Jefferson was featured in the video game Tony Hawk's Pro Skater 4.
+Jefferson was featured in the video games Tony Hawk's Pro Skater 4, Skate 2 and Skate 3.